 4. Tree House Cabins at River of Life Farm, MO

 Plan a vacation on Missouri’s North Fork River and stay in treetop-style at the treehouse cabins and lofts at Tree House Cabins at River of Life Farm in the Ozark Mountains.
 Nearby activities including fishing for rainbow trout and hiking in the Mark Twain National Forest.
-But it might be hard to leave the lovely cabins and loft, with views out over the forest canopy, covered porches, and other amenities such as oversized Jacuzzi tubs.
+But it might be hard to leave the lovely cabins and loft, with views out over the forest canopy, covered porches, and other amenities such as oversized whirlpool tubs.

 5. Edisto River Treehouses, SC

 There are no roads to this treehouse hotel, located along a blackwater river in South Carolina.
 That’s right—you and your family will have to paddle canoes or kayaks to reach the Edisto River Treehouses.
 And your reward comes in the solitude and serenity—and all-out family bonding moments—of staying surrounded by pristine forest on the river’s edge.
 The larger treehouse sleeps up to eight people, and cooking utensils and futons are provided, as is a screened-in sleeping area.
-If you aren’t looking for an overnight stay, you can book day trip paddling packages that include shuttle transfers, canoe rentals, secure parking and other logistics; then it’s just up to you and your family to actually paddle the 13 miles downriver to the treehouses.
-It’s recommended that kids be 11 years or older, but if you’ve got particularly proficient paddlers, you’re welcome to give it a go with younger kids, too.
+If you aren’t looking for an overnight stay, you can book day trip paddling packages that include shuttle transfers, canoe rentals, secure parking and other logistics.
+Children must be 11 years old or older to stay overnight in the treehouses.

 6. Post Ranch Inn, CA